Skip to Main Content

 Treatments

-Although there is currently no cure for pulmonary arterial hypertension, there are treatment options.
+Although there is currently no cure for pulmonary hypertension, there are treatment options.
 You and your physician will discuss treatment options that are right for your child: oral, inhaled, subcutaneous (under the skin), and intravenous (into a vein).

 • Drug therapies: Various different types of medication are available, depending on the child’s individual needs.
 These can be used to open or relax the blood vessels in the lungs so that blood can flow more freely.